CyberEngine

 August, 2023

-CyberEngine is a game engine coded in C#.
-It includes a custom Visual Studio project type for game content with NuGet support, game content pipeline, user interface framework, and physics engine.
-Graphics support for Direct3D 11, Direct3D 12, Vulkan, OpenGL, rasterisation, and ray tracing.
-The engine supports Windows with most functions also supported on Linux.
+CyberEngine is a fully custom game engine written in C#.
+It features a dedicated Visual Studio project type for game content compilation and packaging with NuGet support, user interface framework, and physics engine.
+The rendering system supports multiple graphics APIs, including Direct3D 11, Direct3D 12, Vulkan, and OpenGL, with both rasterization and ray tracing capabilities.

 Graphics